 Enter Title and Caption in Lightroom

-This is the easy part, in the same metadata panel you see above, there are two fields, Title and Caption.
+This is the easy part.
+In the same metadata panel above, there are two fields: Title, Caption.
 Whatever you want them to be, simply enter them one field and one image at a time.
 Here is a parenthetical note for NextGEN Gallery users like me as a plugin for WordPress.
-When the images are uploaded NextGEN uses these fields into the same fields in the gallery.
-Depending on the image viewing plugin that may be in use and from which field it may read to display along with the image one of these fields will show up.
-To be on the safe side, I enter the same information into both fields, so no matter which one is picked it will display the correct title.
+When the images are uploaded, NextGEN uses these fields in the same fields in the gallery.
+Depending on the image viewing plugin that may be in use and from which field it may read to display along with the image, one of these fields will show up.
+To be on the safe side, I enter the same information into both fields.
+So, no matter which one is picked it will display the correct title.

 Enter Title and Caption in Photoshop